Nothing says “warmth and good cheer are just a knock away” than a beautiful, customized wreath on your front door.

-- Keep wrapping with wire to secure them all, making sure each cutting lays in the same direction and the one prior.
+- Keep wrapping with wire to secure them all, making sure each cutting lies in the same direction as the one prior.
 This method hides the woody stems and looks neat as one overlaps the next.

 - When you get back to 12 o’clock, cut the wire and secure it by twisting it around the start of your wire.

 - Tuck all ends and wires in, so all the wire and cutting ends are out of sight.

 - At this point, you can add even more clippings to fill out your wreath by simply inserting them into the now amply-appointed wreath.

 - For an additional personal touch, find interesting ribbon that will really pop next to the greenery.
 I love wire-edged ribbon because it holds its shape and can create a whimsical design.
 When creating a ribbon bow, use multiple layers or ribbon for a bold punch.

 - This is a truly fun and festive project.
 Why not invite friends over before the holidays and make a party out of the process.
 Everyone can inspire each other while enjoying time together prior to the holidays — and each guest will leave with a holiday decoration they’ll never forget.